AdobeDocs/dynamic-media-classic.en/help/new-ui-2020.md

 +++

 +++**_How do I access the new desktop app?_**
-The new desktop app is available as a `.dmg` installer for macOS or as an `.exe` installer for Windows®.
+The new desktop app is available as a `.dmg` installer for macOS or as an `.exe` installer for Windows&reg;.

 See [Adobe Dynamic Media Classic desktop app](/help/dynamic-media-classic-desktop-app.md) to review system requirements, download, and install the new app, and then sign in to it.
 +++